mdeanjones/bike-across-america/site/blog/kelly/_posts/2022-11-12-Ending-On-A-High-Note.md

 Utah:

 -Best memory: Biking through Capitol Reef National Park.
 The rock formations were out of this world.
-Jordan and I plan to go back to this area to spend a few days hiking and exploring the area.
+Jordan and I plan to go back to this area to spend a few days hiking and exploring.

 -Biggest challenge: Surviving the foggy death climb.
 On our way into Torrey, Utah (the town right outside Capitol Reef), we had to cross a high elevation mountain (+9,000 feet) on a terribly foggy day.
 We could barely see in front of us- meaning cars could barely see us.
 It was both super anxiety-inducing as well as physically challenging to get up and over that mountain.